 This scenario illustrates attention seeking.

-It is always important, when considering misbehaviour, to understand the factors involved that resulted in the misbehaviour.
-Knowing why your child exhibits inappropriate behaviour and what his objectives are will help you make better decisions about what to do when you encounter these behaviours.
+It is always important, when considering misbehavior, to understand the factors involved that resulted in the misbehavior.
+Knowing why your child exhibits inappropriate behavior and what his objectives are will help you make better decisions about what to do when you encounter these behaviors.